 [This is part of a series exploring the Baseball Tarot.
-If you would like to prompt for a part of the game or a card from the deck, there's still plenty of space.
-Leave a comment with a prompt.
+If you would like to prompt for a part of the game or a card from the deck, there's only one space left.
+Leave a comment with a prompt if you want in.
 All other comments are still welcome, of course.]

 , whose prompts have been numerous and wonderful.